elukuro/goheru-markdown-blog-react/src/article/18-clean-code-tips-2-function.md

 ```

-## Avoid multiple action in function and avoid using flag as arguments
+## Avoid multiple actions and flag as arguments

-A function should done one thing at a time, this rules reduces function size, complexity with make it easier to debug and refactor,
+A function is best defined when it does one operation or action at a time.
+This reduces the function size, complexity and makes it easier to debug and refactor.
+Generally having a line range of 20-30 is acceptable and flags as arguments can be simplified as shown below :
-generally the line number of a function should not more than 20-30 lines if possible, also a flag in arguments mean the function can still be
-simplified

 ```
 // ❌ Don't